grimmer0125/react-angular-vue-comparison/README.md

 **Enable paid version of Google API**

 [geocoder](https://github.com/DenisCarriere/geocoder) can use many [providers](https://github.com/DenisCarriere/geocoder#providers) and Google should be the best one.
 However there is a free quota to use Google API, [2500](https://developers.google.com/maps/documentation/geocoding/usage-limits) requests/day.
 Since our taget number exceeds this one.
 So I choose to enable the paid version of Google API.
-Finally I paid $2.3.
+Finally I paid $68 for rough 140,000 requests (= stargazers), 1 request for 1 stargazer.

 **Get the Google API key**